purgatoryforcookies/stackZ/README.md

 When terminal is stopped you can change its settings by typing commands, or by expanding the command from the menu.

 `cd new/path/` will change the currenct working directory (cwd) of the terminal.
-Directory changes inside a running terminal are ignored.
+Directory changes inside a running terminal are ignored. \n
 `shell terminal` will change the terminal used.
 This can be for e.g.

 -   bin/bash or bash (default)